 …high protein processed foods contain potentially large amounts of MSG in the form of protein isolates.
 Separating protein from its food source during manufacturing results in the creation of MSG – the amino acid glutamic acid gone bad.
 Therefore, MSG is present in high protein processed foods but it is not on the label because it is not technically added to the final product.
 It is only created during manufacturing and therefore can be conveniently unlisted on the label.
 Don’t buy into the “low temperature dried” protein powder fallacy as well.
 While low temperature processing and drying of protein powders is a less damaging manufacturing method, it still denatures the protein.
 Whey protein in particular is very fragile and cannot be dried or powdered.

 She goes on to recommend nutritional yeast as a protein alternative.
 I would personally add my caution to this option.
-While it may work well for some, nutritional yeast can cause light-headedness, dizziness, stomach discomfort, and rashes in others.
+While it may work well for some, nutritional yeast can cause light-headedness, dizziness, stomach discomfort and rashes in others.

 Chris Kresser says of protein powders: